Talking Moose: Versions

 Version 1.0 of Talking Moose was released in 1986 by Steve Halls.

 Version 2.0 was released in 1987, and ran on Macintosh systems 6.0.4 - 7.1.
 The Macintalk voice used for the Moose was 'Fred'.

 Around 1990, Baseline Publishing commercially published Talking Moose, and released version 4, introducing new characters from a "Cartoon Carnival" supposedly run by the titular character.

 Uli Kusterer, the developer of Uli's Moose, removed "Cartoon Carnival" with the release of version 2.1.
 It supports System 7.1 - Mac OS 9.2.
 These were released initially on CompuServe, and later on the internet.
 Uli also developed the first OS X native version (v3.0.5) of Talking Moose, which works with all PowerPC versions of Mac OS X 10.3 through 10.7.
 The last Macintosh version of Uli's Moose (v3.5.7) is an Intel 32-bit binary, and works on macOS 10.9 - 10.14 (Mojave), and includes Universal Binaries for PowerPC and Intel.

 Mack the Moose — With the discontinuation of the 32-bit Talking Moose on the Mac, a new version of the software was needed to support Apple's new M1 Macs.
 A Canadian developer, John Penner, wrote a new M1-compatible Moose-type program in Swift for macOS Tahoe and Apple Silicon. which was released on the App store in November 2025.

 Since January 8, 2009, an account representing Talking Moose has been posting periodic comments on Twitter.
 The account was banned, but has since been reinstated.

 In 2019, the original Talking Moose developer Steven Halls created a new 3D Talking Moose for Microsoft Windows.
-The new Talking Moose uses a new positivity reinforcing algorithm, focusing on assistance and self-help topics like weight loss, anxiety/stress reduction, and encouragement to quit smoking.